Piezoresistive sensing by normal stress loading

 BSc assignment

-Goal: Characterization of the piezoresistive properties of 3D printed conductive materials to be used with FFF to design a normal force sensor considering only the material effect.
+Goal: Characterisation of the piezoresistive properties of 3D printed conductive materials to be used with FFF to design a normal force sensor, considering only the material effect.
 The student will focus on the experimental tests to determine if the material effect could lead to a significant change in the sensor’s resistance.
-If it is verified, the student will be asked to optimize the geometry to develop a sensor to be embedded into a prosthetic hand ensuring a stable grasp.
+If it is verified, the student will be asked to optimise the geometry to develop a sensor to be embedded into a prosthetic hand, ensuring a stable grasp.

 Additional info: The work is part of an ongoing collaboration with Università Campus Bio-Medico di Roma